-In Episode 13 of Insights into Teaching Introductory Psychology, we provide examples you can use in class to help your students better understand the social psychology chapter.
+In Episode 13 of Insights into Teaching Psychology, we provide examples you can use in class to help your students better understand the social psychology chapter.

 2:00 - The greatest challenges in teaching the Social Psych chapter

 5:04 - What do you want students to walk away with from this chapter

 10:40 - Where in the semester do you teach Social Psychology

 17:30 - expectations on what students will know leaving Intro Psych

 27:40 - Other Examples to help illustrate concepts in Social Psych

 40:00 - How has your coverage of Social Psychology evolved over time?

 In Episode 12 of Insights into Teaching Psychology, we discuss practical ways to help your students relate to the material while reaffirming the science behind human behavior.

 2:40 – Goals when teaching the Motivation and Emotion Chapter